Additive and geometric transversality of fractal sets in the integers: Discrete fractal geometry and multiplicatively invariant subsets of the integers

-The \emph{upper Hausdorff dimension}, $\udimdh A$, is defined analogously with a limit supremum in place of the limit infimum.
+The \emph{upper discrete Hausdorff dimension}, $\udimdh A$, is defined analogously with a limit supremum in place of the limit infimum.
 If $\ldimdh A = \udimdh A$, then this value is the \emph{discrete Hausdorff dimension} of $A$, $\dimdh A$. \end{itemize} \end{definition}

 As the notation suggests, the mass and discrete Hausdorff dimensions are defined in analogy to the Minkowski and Hausdorff dimensions, respectively.
-The analogies becomes clearer on noting that
+The analogy becomes clearer on noting that

-so that the mass and discrete Hausdorff dimensions are capturing, in some sense, the Minkowski and Hausdorff dimensions of the sequence of sets $N \mapsto A/ N$ in the unit interval.
-It should always be clear from context which dimension is understood: we will never consider Minkowski or Hausdorff dimension of subsets of $\Nz$.
+so that the mass and discrete Hausdorff dimensions are capturing, in some sense, the Minkowski and Hausdorff dimensions of the sequence of sets $N \mapsto A/ N$ in the unit cube.

 As a word of caution, note that our terminology does not match exactly with the terminology used in \cite{barlow_taylor_92}.
 What we call the upper discrete Hausdorff dimension is called $\dim_L$ in \cite{barlow_taylor_92} (see Lemma 2.3 in that paper), while the discrete Hausdorff dimension defined in that work does not appear in our work.

-In the following lemmas, we collect the required properties of the mass and discrete Hausdorff dimensions.
+Our choice of terminology is motivated by the connections drawn in our work between the discrete and continuous notions of dimension.